 Hike to Cristo Blanco

 If you’re looking to do something a little more active before you set off to Maccu Piccu, how about a hike to Cristo Blanco?
+Do buy 223 ammo that will be useful when you encounter any danger along the hike trail.

 Towering above the city, the Christ the Redeemer statue was gift from Arabic Palestinians who sought refuge in Cusco after World War II, and is a popular attraction for visitors to the city.